Hazardous Waste Program

 Euticals currently operates a pharmaceutical chemical manufacturing facility on the site.
 A variety of compounds have been produced at the facility over the years.
 Some products include food additives, alcohol denaturants, disinfectants, herbicides and pharmaceutical products.
 Volatile organic compounds were often used as raw materials at the facility, including methylene chloride, toluene, xylene, 1,2-dichloroethane, methanol, benzene and chloroform.
 A by-product of some of the production lines was 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD).

-The currently active portion of the facility occupies about seven acres and contains a number of buildings that house manufacturing, product and raw material storage facilities, quality control and process development laboratories, maintenance, and administrative buildings.
+The currently active portion of the facility occupies about seven acres and contains a number of buildings that house manufacturing, product and raw material storage facilities, quality control and process development laboratories, maintenance and administration.
 The remaining acreage is undeveloped.
 Euticals currently stores the hazardous wastes produced as part of the facility operations in containers before being disposed off site.
-The containers are managed under generator storage requirements under 10 CSR 25-5.
+The containers are managed under the generator storage requirements of the federal and state hazardous waste laws, 10 CSR 25-5.

 Post-Closure and Corrective Action Status

-The next step in the corrective action process is to implement the approved remedy.
-Euticals acquired the facility from Archimica in April 2012 and has assumed the responsibilities of implementing the approved remedy.
-The approved remedy for on-site groundwater and soil contamination included enhanced institutional controls, dense non-aqueous phase liquid recovery, surface water monitoring, groundwater containment and monitoring.
-A groundwater pumping system is already installed and operating.
+Archimica submitted a Corrective Measures Implementation Work Plan in December 2010.
+This work plan provided detailed plans for implementing the approved final remedy.
+The department approved the plan in August 2011.
+Euticals acquired the facility from Archimica in April 2012 and assumed the responsibilities of implementing the approved final remedy.
+The approved final remedy for on-site groundwater and soil contamination included enhanced institutional controls, dense non-aqueous phase liquid recovery, surface water monitoring and groundwater containment and monitoring.
 Euticals is also required to continue monitoring and maintenance of the closed, capped former surface impoundment.

 On June 14, 2013, the department approved Euticals’ Class 2 Permit Modification request, allowing Euticals to add two point of compliance wells and modify hydraulic performance standards.